 Intake and Evaluation (I&E)

-- Direct enrollment.
-If immediately eligible (crisis, available slot, etc.), the person can be directly enrolled in NOW, COMP, or an ICF/IID placement.
+If immediately eligible (crisis, available slot, or similar), the person can be directly enrolled in NOW, COMP, or an ICF/IID placement.

 For ICF/IID specifically, families can also approach private ICF/IID providers directly for admission consideration.
 The ICF/IID provider works with DBHDD and DCH on the LOC determination and Medicaid enrollment.